 Introduction: Pet fish club is an information center and an online community for aquarium fish hobbyists.
-It is a place to provide guidance for aquarium fish care.
+It is a place to guide aquarium fish care.

 According to a 2011-2012 National Pet Owners Survey, 11.9 million families (account for 10.1% of total) in the United States have one or more freshwater aquariums at home.
 Over 0.7 million families in the U.S. have saltwater aquariums.
 The fish owners might not be the most numerous among all pet owners, the total number of fish far exceeds any other pets.
-There are more than 151 million freshwater fish and 7.9 million saltwater fish in the home aquariums in the U.S. alone.
-Compared to 86 million cats, 78 million dogs, 13 million reptiles and 16 million birds.
-The pet fish has clearly won the most numerous pet crown.
+There are more than 151-million freshwater fish and 7.9-million saltwater fish in the home aquariums in the U.S. alone.
+Compared to 86-million cats, 78-million dogs, 13-million reptiles and 16 million birds.
+The pet fish has won the most numerous pet crown.

 Check out our fish article section for articles from basic fish care to the latest hot topics.
 If you are a very experienced fish owner and also a good writer, we can use your help to expand our article base.
 Feel free to contact us!